bikeshaving/crank/README.md

 # Crank.js
-### The most “Just JavaScript” web framework out there.
+### The most “Just JavaScript” web framework.

-Crank.js is a framework where components are defined with functions, async functions and generator functions.
+Crank.js is a framework where components are defined with *Plain Old JavaScript Functions*.
+But not just regular functions: components can also be defined with async functions for working with promises, and generator functions for working with local state.
 Its API aims to be minimal and transparent.
-By relying on standard JavaScript control flow operators and data structures, and by making the process of rendering explicit rather than reactive, Crank.js helps developers write durable, bug-free applications, built with the latest and greatest libraries and built-in APIs.
+By relying on standard JavaScript control flow operators and data structures, and by making the process of rendering explicit rather than reactive, Crank.js helps developers write durable, bug-free applications with the latest and greatest libraries and APIs.

 ## Getting Started

 The documentation for Crank.js is available at [crank.js.org](https://crank.js.org).
-To learn about the initial motivations for the creation of the framework, you can read its [introductory blog post](https://crank.js.org/blog/introducing-crank).
+To learn about the initial motivations for its creation, you can read the [introductory blog post](https://crank.js.org/blog/introducing-crank).

 Crank.js is published on NPM under the `@b9g` organization (short for “b**ikeshavin**g”).